rootstrap/ios-base/README.md

 3. Go to **Product** -> **Scheme** -> **Edit scheme**.
 Then select **Pre-actions** for the Build stage and make sure that the `Provided build setting` is set to your current target.
 **Repeat this step for the Post-actions script.**
 4. Done :)

+## License

+iOS-Base is available under the MIT license.
+See the LICENSE file for more info.

 ## Credits